-The Headteacher and authorised staff have the statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may be in possession of a prohibited item (see section 5).
+The Headteacher and authorised staff have the statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may be in possession of a prohibited item.
 The staff member will decide what constitutes reasonable grounds for suspicion on a case-by-case basis.